-[Source: Journal of Virology, full page: (LINK).
+[Source: PLoS Biology, full page: (LINK).
 Abstract, edited.]

-Keywords: Influenza A; Immunology.
+Keywords: Influenza A; H7; Monoclonal antibodies.